Welcome to Stockton!

 - One-day In-Person Orientation & Registration: This is a one-day program, during which you will learn all about being a new Stockton

-student and register for your Spring 2022 classes with an academic advisor.
-Please
+student and register for your Fall 2022 classes with an advising support.
+Please make

-All new students are required to complete the 3 online courses no later than January 18, 2022.
-These courses are available beginning on your Orientation day and access information will be sent to your Stockton email or you can visit https://stocktonstudents-nj.safecolleges.com/login
+All new students are required to complete the 3 online courses no later than September 13, 2022.
+These courses are available after your New Student Orientation day and access information will be sent to your Stockton email or you can visit https://stocktonstudents-nj.safecolleges.com/login

 - Alcohol and Other Drugs (approximately 33 min)